alloystorm/dvvr/README.md

 https://play.google.com/store/apps/details?id=com.vrstormlab.dancexr

-The basic version is free with ADs.
-An in-app-purchase option is available to remove ads and unlock pre features.
+The basic version is free with ads.
+An in-app-purchase option is available to remove ads and unlock advanced features.

 Standalone build for Oculus Quest can be found Itch.io